 You’ll also be able to easily place it at the perfect angle thanks to the flexible gooseneck design.

-Once in position, the double layer of nylon mesh acts as a guard against plosives and breath sounds, leaving your recording with perfect clarity.
+Once in position, the double layer of nylon mesh guards against plosives and breath sounds, leaving your recording with perfect clarity.

-This works by creating an air gap between the two layers, which completely stops any air pressure from entering the microphone.
+This creates an air gap between the two layers, stopping air pressure from entering the microphone.

 This double layer of mesh also helps to protect your microphone against saliva and dust, which can lead to irreparable damage over time.

-This is an inexpensive pop filter that would be suitable for any studio set up that has the features and versatility you’d expect to find from a higher-priced competitor.
+This inexpensive pop filter would be suitable for any studio setup with the features and versatility you’d expect to find from a higher-priced competitor.

 - Features an adjustable screw rotating clamp that is compatible with a wide range of microphone stands

-- The flexible gooseneck design gives you the ability to position the pop filter at the best angle.
+- The flexible gooseneck design lets you position the pop filter at the best angle.

-- This flexibility also allows you to create the perfect distance between the microphone and your voice.
+- This flexibility allows you to create the perfect distance between the microphone and your voice.

 - A double layer of nylon mesh creates an air gap that prevents plosives and breath sounds from being recorded.

-- Is a budget-friendly pop filter that would be perfect for anybody new to podcasting
+- It is a budget-friendly pop filter that would be perfect for anybody new to podcasting.

-- The screw on the universal clamp needs to be tightened as much as you can to keep the pop filter firmly in place.
+- The screw on the universal clamp needs to be tightened as much as possible to keep the pop filter firmly in place.